Towards Faithful Model Explanation in NLP: A Survey: Families of Model Explanation Methods

-Since it is impractical to retrain the model after \textbf{erasing/perturbing} every single training example, influence functions provide an approximation by directly recomputing the loss function.
-Essentially, erasing a training example is equivalent to upweighting it by $-\frac{1}{n}$, and modifying it is the same as moving $\frac{1}{n}$ mass from it to the new example.
-Therefore, one can approximate the new model parameters resulting from the erasure/perturbation of a training example without having to retrain the model.
+A representative method is called \textbf{influence functions} \cite{koh_understanding_2017}, which is designed to explain which training examples are most influential in the prediction of a test example.
+This may remind us of similarity-based methods in Section~\ref{section:similarity_methods} \cite{caruana_case-based_1999}.
+Although both methods share the same goal, they rely on different mechanisms.
+Similarity-based methods identify the most influential training examples via similarity search, whereas influence functions are based on counterfactual reasoning -- if a training example were absent or slightly changed, how would the prediction change?
+Since it is impractical to retrain the model after erasing/perturbing every single training example, influence functions provide an approximation by directly recomputing the loss function.
 After the invention in vision \cite{koh_understanding_2017}, influence functions have been adapted to NLP \cite{han_explaining_2020}.
 Although they are claimed to be ``inherently faithful'', this is not well-supported empirically.
 Crucially, the approximation relies on the assumption that the loss function is convex. \citet{koh_understanding_2017} examines the assumption in vision, showing that influence functions can still be a good approximation even when the assumption does not hold (specifically, on CNNs for image classification).
-In NLP, though, only a qualitative sanity check is performed (on BERT for text classification), and no baseline is provided.
-In fact, \citet{basu_influence_2020} further discover that influence functions can become fragile in the age of deep neural networks.
+In NLP, though, only a qualitative sanity check is performed (on BERT for text classification); moreover, no baseline is provided.
+In fact, \citet{basu_influence_2020} discover that influence functions can become fragile in the age of deep NNs.
 The approximation accuracy can vary significantly depending on a variety of factors: ``the network architecture, its depth and width, the extent of model parameterization and regularization techniques, and the examined test points''.
-The findings call for increased caution on the consequences of the assumption as models become more complex. \\
+The findings call for increased caution on the consequences of the assumption as models become more complex.